Nozidoali/cs259-llm/CUDA_FIX_README.md

-# CUDA Conflict Fix for H100/A100 Servers
+# H100 GPU Training Configuration

 ## Problem
 When running training on GPU servers (H100, A100, etc.), TensorFlow (used by BLEURT for evaluation) was initializing CUDA before PyTorch, causing conflicts and the error: